notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 - 8GB of RAM or more

 ## Step 1 (Installing WSL2)
 Install WSL2.
-If you have WSL2 already, you can skip this Open Powershell as an administrator and run this command
+If you have WSL2 already, you can skip this step Open Powershell as an administrator and run this command
 ```
 wsl --install